PyMoDAQ/PyMoDAQ/documentation/usage/Installation.rst

   that is currently the recommended one.
 * Activate your environment so that only packages installed within this environment will be *seen* by Python:
   ``conda activate my_env``
-* Install, using conda manager, some mandatory packages: ``conda install pip`` and ``conda install pyqt``
+* Install, using conda manager, some mandatory packages: ``conda install pyqt``

 Installing PyMoDAQ
 ------------------

-Easiest part: in your newly created and activated environment enter: ``pip install pymodaq==1.6.0``.
-This will install PyMoDAQ and all its dependencies (the version 1.6.0 in the example)
+Easiest part: in your newly created and activated environment enter: ``pip install pymodaq``.
+This will install the latest PyMoDAQ available version and all its dependencies.
+For a specific version enter:  ``pip install pymodaq==x.y.z``.

   .. _shortcut_section: